-The implementation of the control measures in this proposed rulemaking would assist the Department in preventing increases in the level of VOC emissions from GDF activities locally and reduce the resultant local formation of ground-level ozone and the transport of VOC emissions and ground-level ozone to downwind areas, including other States.
+The implementation of the control measures in this final-form rulemaking will assist the Department in preventing increases in the level of VOC emissions from GDF activities locally and reduce the resultant local formation of ground-level ozone and the transport of VOC emissions and ground-level ozone to downwind areas, including other states.
 The Commonwealth has relied upon emission reductions of VOCs at GDFs to help achieve its clean air goals.
-For example, the Department used the emission reductions achieved from the Stage II vapor recovery regulations to help demonstrate attainment and maintenance with the National Ambient Air Quality Standards (NAAQS) for ozone and fine particulate matter (PM2.5).
+For example, the Department used the emission reductions achieved from the Stage II vapor recovery regulations to help demonstrate attainment and maintenance with the National Ambient Air Quality Standards (NAAQS) for ozone and fine particulate matter (PM{2.5}).
 These emission reductions are incorporated into SIP revisions for the Philadelphia and Pittsburgh areas.